sravanpatro/Secure-Client-Server-Communication/README.md

     docker version
     docker run hello-world
-Once docker is successfully installed, then run the server_start.sh script to start the server in docker
+Once docker is successfully installed, then run the server script to start the server in docker

+    ./server_start.sh
+    Please refer the script for the details of server start

 Client can be run